Last Updated on

 As you have learned from this overview of the Dachshund, this dog breed is rich with history as a hunting hound of badgers, foxes, and rabbits.
 They come in a variety of colors and 3 hair types (long, wired and short).
 Thus giving you a lot of freedom to select the Dachshund that you like the look of the most.

 This dog breed is perfect for families, couples or if you’re living alone and are looking for a loyal friend.
-If you want a dog that’s energetic, has interesting characteristic traits and loyal to the owner then, the Dachshund is a great option.
+If you want a dog that’s energetic, has interesting character traits and loyal to the owner then, the Dachshund is a great option.